 Networking 2.0: Building Digital Connections

 Networking doesn't have to be awkward.
 Today, it’s about "Digital First" connections.
-You can actually use AI to help you draft outreach messages that don’t sound like a generic, copy-pasted template.
-Use it to summarize an alum’s recent post or a company’s latest earnings report—mentioning these details proves you’ve actually done your homework.
+You can use AI to help you draft outreach messages that don’t sound like a generic, copy-pasted template.
+Use it to summarize an alum’s recent post or a company’s latest earnings report.
+Mentioning these details proves you have done your homework.

-The goal?
-The informational interview.
-It’s a 15-minute chat to learn about their path.
-If you show up curious and prepared, that chat often turns into a referral—the absolute "golden ticket" in the internship hunt.
+The informational interview is a 15-minute chat to learn about their path.
+If you show up curious and prepared, that chat often turns into a referral, the most effective way to secure an internship.

 Don't ignore the resources right under your nose, either.
 As the Saint Louis University Career Readiness Guide points out, your university career center and Handshake are specifically built to bridge the gap between you and the recruiters.